jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 ---
 layout: post
-title: "The guide to distributed work"
+title: "A guide to distributed work"
 date: 2016-11-16 10:14:11 -0600
 comments: true
 published: false
 description: I've been working remotely for four years.
-Here is a guide to remote work.
+Here is are some things I've learned along the way.
 keywords: 'remote, remote work, distributed, working from home, work from home, distributed teams'
 categories:
 ---